About SAN policies

 Diskpart > san

-The SAN policy should be Online All for PVS target devices to function correctly in while in Cache in Device RAM with Overflow on Hard Disk mode.
+The SAN policy is configured as Online All for PVS target devices.
+Ths configuration allows it to function correctly while in Cache in Device RAM with Overflow on Hard Disk mode.

 To change the SAN policy, run the command: